rvyasg821/rest-webservices/README.md

-# REST Web Service Demonstration
+# RESTful Web Service Demonstration
-The example code demonstrated how to create, configure and consume a REST web service backed by MySQL database using PHP.
+The example code demonstrate how to create, configure and consume a RESTful web service backed by MySQL database using PHP.

 ##Database Setup:
 - Creates Database and required schema (db_company_rest_services.sql)